USA: Good Morning, Baltimore!

 Another day, another city!
 Well that's a motto that I have been living by for the last year.
 My last trip took me to Baltimore, Maryland.
 My main motivation was to see if this city was anything like it was depicted in the film "Hairspray."
 I was quite impressed at what I saw!
 What you going to show me first?
 Baltimore!
 The Inner Harbour was my first stop, after getting off at the wrong light rail stop which proved to be rather Interesting.
 The December sun was lovely, the sun shone nicely onto the waters before me.
 I loved Baltimore because it was real and for me that counts for something!
 Harborplace, the surrounding area around the water looked modern, working nicely with the local feel of the area.
 In the distance was the Baltimore National Aquarium, this site definitely made the 'Inner Harbour' look a part of the modern age.
 This addition to the 'Inner Harbour' was something I was not expecting to see.
 Let's go B!

 Dominating the 'Inner Harbour' was the U.S.S Constellation, a vessel that is currently placed in front view for all to see at 'Harborplace'.
 The U.S.S Constellation was constructed in 1854, sometime before the Tracey Turnblad.
-This ship served during the Civil War and in 1999 was brought to sit in the waters of the 'Inner Habour' essentially becoming a point of interest and attraction with the Baltimore local folk and tourists alike.
+This ship served during the Civil War and in 1999 was brought to sit in the waters within the 'Inner Harbor' essentially becoming a point of interest and attraction with the Baltimore local folk and tourists alike.
 I believe that the U.S.S Constellation sat beautifully with the sun reflecting off its ebony exterior.
 Baltimore felt similar to Newark, NJ in some respects, these respects I shall not divulge to their full entirety.
 My year in America has enabled me to see several places that aren't featured in the tourist brochure, for that reason I see this as an experience as I've always got to be on my guard.
-Baltimore holds its own, serving a upfront personality that I identified with wholeheartedly!
+Baltimore holds its own, serving an upfront personality that I identified with wholeheartedly!
+Giving me more, Balti!

 Unlike NYC and Washington, D.C.
 Baltimore serves an individual flare that's actually quite endearing in some ways.
 Writing its own rules in a city that whispered to me that judging a book by its cover is just very rude and wrong to do!
 The sun shone bright during my Maryland outing but that December coldness made its presence known for sure!
 Time waits for no one, not even me so I didn't hop aboard the U.S.S Constellation for I didn't have plans to be in Baltimore when the stars would be in the sky.
 Baltimore didn't have anything to hide for the drabbest places always serve some first class shades of glam!
 Why I did I choose Baltimore?
 I passed through on my way to Washington, D.C. during August 2012 and I just wanted to see some of the ratchet scenes like I did before from my Bolt Bus window!
 Baltimore called me back some months later and I can wholeheartedly say that I was shown a day that I would not want to forget for a while!
 Go on with your glam self, Baltimore!